ot-alex-vance/corestandards/README.md

-# corestandards
+# dotnetcore standards
-Standards for .NET Core based projects
+This is an example repo for standarizing dotnetcore repositories/solutions.